KnpLabs/DoctrineBehaviors/docs/translatable.md

 Override the trait method `getTranslationEntityClass` in the translatable entity and `getTranslatableEntityClass` in the translation entity.
 If you override one, you also need to override the other to return the inverse class.

-#### Guess Current Locale
+#### Provide Current Locale

-You can configure the way the subscriber guesses the current locale, by giving a callable as its first argument.
-This library provides an interface `Knp\DoctrineBehaviors\Contract\Provider\LocaleProviderInterface` that by default returns the current locale using Symfony `RequestStack`.
+This library provides an interface `Knp\DoctrineBehaviors\Contract\Provider\LocaleProviderInterface` that [by default returns the current locale using Symfony `RequestStack` or `TranslatorInterface`](https://github.com/KnpLabs/DoctrineBehaviors/blob/master/src/Provider/LocaleProvider.php).

 #### Proxy Translations